 - 3. An employer shall encourage employees to drink water frequently. - Sec.
 9. 1.
-An employer shall provide access to an area with shade that is either open to the air or provided with ventilation or cooling for a period of not less than 5 minutes to an employee who: - (a) Is suffering from heat illness; or - (b) Believes he or she needs a period of time to recover from the heat to prevent heat illness. - 2.
-An employer must permit access to shade as described in subsection 1 at all times. - 3.
-An employer in an industry other than agriculture may, in lieu of shade, provide employees with a measure for cooling other than shade, including, without limitation, the use of fans, or devices which produce water mist, if the employer can demonstrate that the measure is at least as effective as shade in allowing employees to cool. - 4.
+Except as otherwise provided by subsection 2, an employer of employees who are exposed to temperatures at or above: - (a) A dry-bulb temperature of 80 degrees Fahrenheit; or - (b) The applicable Wet-Bulb Globe Temperature in Celsius, as determined pursuant to section 2 and table 2 of the Heat Stress and Strain portion of the Threshold Limit Values and Biological Exposure Indices, 2020 edition, adopted by reference in section 6 of this regulation, ⇒ shall provide access to an area with shade that is either open to the air or provided with ventilation or cooling for a period of not less than 5 minutes to an employee who is suffering from heat illness or believes he or she needs a period of time to recover from the heat to prevent heat illness. - 2.
+An employer in an industry other than agriculture may, in lieu of shade, provide an employee described in subsection 1 with a measure for cooling other than shade, including, without limitation, the use of fans or devices which produce water mist, if the employer can demonstrate that the measure is at least as effective as shade in allowing the employee to cool. - 3.
 Shade may be provided by a canopy, umbrella or other temporary structure or device.